-Add call-to-action buttons to your page and link them to a pop-up, Lead Page, an external URL, or a section on your Lead Page.
+Add call-to-action buttons to your page and link them to a pop-up, Lead Page, an external URL, or a section on your page.

 Using the button widget

-You can link your button to an external URL, an existing Lead Page, a pop-up, or another section on your Lead Page.
+You can link your button to an external URL, an existing Lead Page, a pop-up, or another section on your page.

 Hover over your button, then click Edit Click Event or Add Click Event as seen below (alternatively, click your button, then click the link icon in the widget settings panel):